 - Must be a Health Sciences (Health Administration, Public Health, or Radiologic Sciences) major

-- Must be enrolled part-time or full-time at CSUN.
+- Must be enrolled in 3 units or more at CSUN.

 - Submit a copy of current Degree Progress Report (DPR)

-Fall graduates in the same academic year are eligible to apply. (e.g., Spring 2021 awards could be given for those who will graduate at the end of Fall 2020).
+Fall graduates within the same academic year are eligible to apply. (e.g. Awards can be issued to those who are planning to graduate at the end of Fall 2021 term).

-*Please contact Kacie Blackman or Claudia Toledo-Corral at firstname.lastname@example.org or email@example.com should you have questions regarding this scholarship opportunity.
+*Please contact Claudia Toledo-Corral at Claudia.Toledo-Corral@csun.edu should you have questions regarding this scholarship opportunity.